cammixx/VeriMage-ImgDect/README.md

    ```
    python app.py
    ```
-4. Access the application in your browser at `http://localhost:5000`
+4. Access the application in your browser at `http://localhost:5500`

 ## Model Details

 The demonstration model is based on a pre-trained ResNet architecture.
 Key features:

-- Uses a ResNet50 architecture
+- Uses a ResNet18 architecture
 - Binary classification (AI-generated vs Real)
 - Returns simulated probability scores
-- Preprocesses images to standardized size and format
+- Classifies the image based on probability scores

 ## Dataset